tjcdev/ml-cheatsheets/MODELLING.md

 - Precision: A measure of the amount of accurate positives your model claims compared to the total number of positives it claims
 - Specificity: Probability of, given a negative example, a negative test result.

+### Early Stopping

+Stop training when the validation accuracy plateuas or starts to increase

 ### F1 Score